Iwajuku Station

 Iwajuku Station (岩宿駅, Iwajuku-eki) is a passenger railway station in the city of Midori, Gunma Prefecture, Japan, operated by East Japan Railway Company (JR East).

 Lines

-Iwajuku Station is a station on the Ryōmō Line, and is located 56.9 rail kilometers from the terminus of the line at Oyama Station.
+Iwajuku Station is a station on the Ryōmō Line, and is located 56.9 rail kilometers from the terminus of the line at Oyama Station, and 34.8 km from Takasaki Station.
+The preceding station of Kiryū is 4.0 km away and the following station of Kunisada is 6.4 km away.

 Station layout

 The station has one side platform and one island platform connected by a footbridge.
 The station is staffed.
+Iwajuku Station has a Braille fare table, and no other accessibility features.